Get started with Azure CLI

-> If the CLI can open your default browser, it will initiate authorization code flow and open the default browser to load an Azure sign-in page.
+If the Azure CLI can open your default browser, it initiates authorization code flow and opens the default browser to load an Azure sign-in page.

-> If no web browser is available or the web browser fails to open, you may force device code flow with az login --use-device-code.
+If no web browser is available or the web browser fails to open, you may force device code flow with az login --use-device-code.

 Sign in with your account credentials in the browser.